e-dong/space-war-rl/blog/04-weapons/README.md

-_This is the weapon's update for v0.4 of Space War RL!
-I added phasers and photon torpedoes_
+_This is my blog part 2 of 3 for the v0.4 release of Space War RL!_

 ## Making a Common Base Class